isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2154.md

 ---
-title: Water Treatment System for Water Recirculation or Discharge
+title: Vegetable Weighing and Packing System
 permalink: /productivity-solutions-grant/solutionrepo/solution2154
 ---

 ### Description

-A system for wastewater treatment to improve the water quality before the water is reused or discharged.
+A system that accurately weigh the produce according to the pre-set quantity and weight, and automatically transported to the packaging station to ensure that the quantity and weight of the packaged products meet the requirements.

 ### Details of Solution